 These ‘assisted suicide’ laws specifically omit the mentally ill.
 I have to wonder if a severely mentally ill person with stage 4 pancreatic cancer would be forced to suffer to the end because of the mental illness.
 In my state, the law says “Medication to end a patient’s life in a humane and dignified manner shall not be prescribed until the person performing the counseling determines that the patient is not suffering from a psychiatric or psychological disorder or depression causing impaired judgment.1”

 People with severe, unending mental illness are yet again left to fend for themselves and if they choose to leave this life they have to resort to methods that are painful and not always lethal.
 Some will survive it and end up permanently hurt or disfigured and forced to live an even worse life.
 Whether or not suicide is successful, there is no dignity in it.
-Usually, a lot of suffering and people left behind have a terrible mess to clean up and traumatic memories of what is often a horrifying death.
+Usually, there is a lot of suffering and people left behind have a terrible mess to clean up and traumatic memories of what is often a horrifying death.

 Conversely, people who can choose to leave with dignity do not leave their loved ones behind with trauma.